AdrianFreemantle/the-trench/docs/objectives.md

 # Hands-On AKS Experience Checklist

-This is the complete applied learning path to build real operational intuition.
+The list of applied learning objectives to build real operational intuition.

 ---